8base/old-documentation/getting-started/connecting-to-api.md

 # Connecting to the API
 {% youtube src="https://www.youtube.com/watch?v=gLM-Fc6gWlE" %}{% endyoutube %}

-An 8base Workspace API is a single endpoint from which **all** workspace data can be queried.
-Simply put, it's the single source of truth for an applications data.
+An 8base Workspace API is a single endpoint from which **all** data sources can be queried.
+Simply put, it's the single source of truth for an application's data.

 {% hint style="info" %}
-### Workspace Endpoint Anatomy
+##### Workspace Endpoint Anatomy

 ```
 https://api.8base.com/<WORKSPACE_ID>
 ```
 {% endhint %}

-All requests made to a workspace endpoint must be done either using a GraphQL client or an HTTP POST request - the only exception is when using [webhook custom functions](https://docs.8base.com/8base-console/custom-functions/webhooks).
-We highly recommend using a GraphQL client, like [8base SDK](https://docs.8base.com/development-tools/sdk/api-client) or [Apollo Client](https://github.com/apollographql/apollo-client).
-That said, it doesn't matter what technology you're using for a client - or server - application.
-As long as you can perform HTTP web requests, you'll be able to connect to query a workspace endpoint.
+All requests made to a workspace endpoint must be run using either a GraphQL client or an HTTP POST request - the only exception is when using [webhook custom functions](https://docs.8base.com/8base-console/custom-functions/webhooks).
+We highly recommend using a GraphQL client like the [8base SDK](https://docs.8base.com/development-tools/sdk/api-client) or [Apollo Client](https://github.com/apollographql/apollo-client).

+That said, it doesn't matter what technology you use for the client - or server - application.
+As long as you can perform HTTP requests, you'll be able to query a workspace endpoint.

 ### Setup
 In the following examples, we've made a few assumptions (feel free to re-create them for your learnings sake!).
 Those assumptions are the following:

-1. You manage a workspace named *Todo's Workspace*
+1. An workspace API Token has been created.
-2. You've defined a table named *Todos*
+2. You've defined a table named *Todos* in a workspace.
-3. The *Todos* table has the following fields:
+3. The *Todos* table has a `text` and `completed` field.
-   * `text: text`
-   * `completed: switch, { format: Yes/No }`
-4. One or more *Todos* records have been created
-5. An API token has been created for a role named *Developer*.
-6. Guest users are permitted Create, Read, Update, Delete (CRUD) access to the *Todos* table
+4. Guest users are permitted Create, Read, Update, Delete (CRUD) access to the *Todos* table

 ### Executing API Calls
-In all of the following examples, make sure to replace all occurances of `{API_ENDPOINT}` with your workspace's endpoint and all occurances of `{API_TOKEN}` with your developer API token.
+In all of the examples that follow, make sure to replace any occurance of `{API_ENDPOINT}` with your workspace's endpoint and `{API_TOKEN}` with your developer API token.

+The examples provided are in Bash, JavaScript, and Python.

 #### Example GraphQL Query
 In this query, we're querying a list of todos using the `todosList` operation.
 If successfull, the `text` field of each item in the list will be returned.